 - Praising effort and strategies increases the likelihood that students will develop a growth mindset.
 When students understand that they have control over the effort they put in (that ultimately leads to success), they are more likely to believe that they can succeed when faced with challenging tasks.

 Armed with this information, I’d also like to challenge you to take a look at the awards you provide for students.
 Are you using awards that reinforce something that comes easy to a student or are you reinforcing a student’s inherent character (like perseverance or courage)?
 If you’d like to switch things up a bit and use awards that have the potential to leave a lasting impact on your students and encourage a growth mindset, I challenge you to try using awards that point to their positive character traits.
+These are an effective way to praise students.

 Begin by creating a list of positive character traits and select students who embody each trait.
 In this way, you are reinforcing a personality trait or characteristic that will serve them well into the future.
 If you’d like some ideas about how to develop these types of awards, you can take a look at these character traits awards.